-10 years ago, a highly customized recruitment software used to be a privilege that’s only available to the elite 1% of corporate firms in the western world.
+As recent as ten years ago, a highly customized recruitment software solution used to be a privilege, that’s only attainable by the top corporate of the western world.

-You needed a million dollar budget to be able to afford something from SAP or Oracle to be able to plan and implement a customized recruitment software for your firm.
+You needed a million dollar budget to be able to afford something from vendors like SAP or Oracle to be able to plan and implement, a customized recruitment software for your organisation.

-So the ultimate recruitment software product for HR, in my opinion, is one that has the following but not limited, of course, to be:
+So the ultimate recruitment software product for HR, in my opinion, needs to at a minimum, exhibits the following deployment paradigm and features:

 - Highly customizable

 - Open Architecture so it can integrate with other HR systems